 “Final point of delivery” means the sink specified on the NERC e-Tag, where defined points have been established through the NERC Registry.
 When NERC e-Tags are not used to document electricity deliveries, as may be the case within a balancing authority, the final point of delivery is the location of the load.
 Exported electricity is disaggregated by the final point of delivery on the NERC e-Tag.

-“First deliverer of electricity” or “first deliverer” means the owner or operator of an electricity generating facility in California, an electricity importer, or an EIM Purchaser.
+“First deliverer of electricity” or “first deliverer” means the owner or operator of an electricity generating facility in California, or an electricity importer.

 “First point of delivery in California” means the first defined point on the transmission system located inside California at which imported electricity and electricity wheeled through California may be measured, consistent with defined points that have been established through the NERC Registry.